March 27, 2026

 For a single-location business, a phone number might appear on a website header, contact page, Google Business profile, and social media bio.

-franchise website structure, that same phone number may exist on location pages, footer templates, schema markup, directory listings, booking systems, paid ads, call tracking platforms, franchise portals, CRM integrations, and review platforms.
+For businesses operating under a franchise website structure, that same phone number may exist on location pages, footer templates, schema markup, directory listings, booking systems, paid ads, call tracking platforms, franchise portals, CRM integrations, and review platforms.

 If even one instance is not updated correctly, customers may reach a disconnected line or encounter conflicting numbers online.